bakdata/ci-templates/README.md

 ```

 ## Using composite actions
-The composite actions only work if you check them out into the `ci-templates` folder in the root directory.
-To checkout the repository in a workflow you can use these steps:
+You can use composite actions in this repository like this:

 ```yaml
 ...